pean/vimcalendar/README.md

 The code in this repository will deploy
-[simple text files](https://github.com/pean/vimcalendar/tree/master/days) to a AWS S3 bucket with a hashed filename.
+[simple text files](https://github.com/pean/vimcalendar/tree/master/days) to a AWS S3 bucket with a hashed filename with a Github Actions pipleline.

 [QR codes](https://github.com/pean/vimcalendar/tree/master/qrcodes) are
 generated pointing to the URL at AWS.